 Burial: Foncquevillers Military Cemetery IF15.
 Commemorated on Radcliffe on Trent War Memorial

 Admitted 14th May 1900

-In 1911, John was still at school living at The Green, Radcliffe on Trent with his parents, older brothers Samuel and Sydney, sister Evelyn and a granddaughter of the family, Dorothy.
-His father was still a platelayer.
-John was one of nine children, seven of whom were alive.
+Age 13 still at school, living at The Green, Radcliffe on Trent with his parents, older brothers Samuel, confectioner, and Sydney, baker’s apprentice, sister Evelyn and a granddaughter of the family, Dorothy.
+His father was a platelayer.
+John (Jack) was one of nine children, seven of whom were alive.
 The family lived in three rooms.